lapets/sizeof/README.rst

     >>> sizeof([1, 2, 3], deep=True) == 28 + (3 * (4 + 14))
     True

-Note that all of the examples above may lead to different results on your system and in your environment.
+Note that all of the examples above may return different results on your system and in your environment.

 Development
 -----------